panubo/panubo-dns/README.md

 - [Squab](https://github.com/panubo/python-squab) - CouchDB bindings for Python Applications
 - [CouchDB](http://couchdb.apache.org/) is used as a transport for replicating zone changes to disparate DNS slaves.

-Integration with Bind is handled with [Panubo DNS Integration](https://github.com/panubo/panubo-dns-integration).
+Integration with Unbound DNS is handled with [Panubo DNS Integration](https://github.com/panubo/panubo-dns-integration).

 ## Local Install